Shopify/cli/docs/cli-kit/ui-kit/contributing.md

 If none of the available functions does what you want, you might want to add a new function to the list, but before doing that please consider:

-1. Can I extend what is already implemented with new functionality?
+1. Can I extend what is already implemented without introducing breaking changes?
-2. Is what I want to add a pattern that fits with the design system?
+2. Is what I want to add a pattern that fits with the rest of the existing components?

 ### Extending what is already there